Best Medical Alert Watches of 2026, Tested and Reviewed

 Adjusting the volume on Bay Alarm Medical's SOS Smartwatch

-That said, when you compare it to more advanced smartwatches like the Samsung Galaxy Watch7, it’s a bit short on features.
+That said, when you compare it to more advanced smartwatches like the Samsung Galaxy Watch7, it's a bit short on features like advanced health tracking and sleep apnea detection.
 It makes it a better choice for those who want a simple device that can tell time and call for help in an emergency.
-Since you don’t need to pair it with a smartphone, you can even go for a hike or a swim with all the emergency alert features you need on your wrist!
+Since you don't need to pair it with a smartphone, you can even go for a hike or a swim with all the emergency alert features you need on your wrist!

 » You Might Like: Best Medical Alert Systems for Seniors With Hearing Loss